Skip to main content

 Module description

-This module is especially useful to those who are pursuing an experimental research project, and for those who wish to pursue further studies at postgraduate level (Master's or PhD programmes involving experimental research).
-It is also tailored to those students who wish to expand their understanding of the impact research can have on understanding topics within psychology and, beyond that, on critical assessment and understanding of issues presented in scientific and wider arenas.
-This is whether or not you wish to pursue further research degrees.
+This module is especially useful if you are pursuing an experimental research project or wish to pursue further studies at postgraduate level.
+It is also ideal if you wish to expand your understanding of the impact research can have on understanding topics within psychology and, beyond that, on critical assessment and understanding of issues presented in scientific and wider arenas - whether or not you wish to pursue further research degrees.

 Learning objectives